 A common room for reading and with provision of basic computer facilities is available at the Centre for RTP students.

-Other information

-The Centre cannot offer any accommodation facilities to the participants.
+Other information The Centre cannot offer any accommodation facilities to RTP students.

-RTP requirements and course details

-RTP is an intensive programme including two compulsory and three optional courses (with a total of 142 teaching hours) followed by a final project.
+RTP requirements and course details RTP is an intensive programme including two compulsory and three optional courses followed by a final project.
 RTP will be spread across five two-month slots.
-In the first slot (August-September 2024), students will have to take two compulsory courses - Vocabulary of the Social Sciences and Research Methods in Social Sciences.
-In the second, third and fourth slots (October-November 2024, January-February 2025 and March-April 2025), students can choose to take any one optional course from among the optional courses on offer in that particular slot.
+In the first slot (August-September 2025), students will have to take two compulsory courses - Vocabulary of the Social Sciences and Research Methods in Social Sciences.
+In the second, third and fourth slots (October-November 2025, January-February 2026 and March-April 2026), students can choose to take any one optional course from among the optional courses on offer in that particular slot.
 Please note that there is a wide variety of disciplinary and multidisciplinary optional courses that are available.
 However, only some of these will be on offer in each slot in a given academic year.
-The slot-wise list of courses in RTP 2024-25 (names, coordinators, instructors, and brief descriptions) is given at the end of this section.
-Students are expected to choose the optional courses around the end of August 2024 (that is, one month after they have joined).
+The slot-wise list of courses in RTP 2025-26 (names, coordinators, instructors, and brief descriptions) is given at the end of this section.
+Students are expected to choose the optional courses around the end of August 2025.
 The minimum number of students required for an optional course to run is three.
 Coursework requirements include attendance of all classes and doing the required readings and assignments.
-Students cannot miss more than five classes in each course; otherwise the grade for the course will be withheld except in case of mitigating circumstances (such as medical reasons or bereavement).
+Students cannot miss more than five classes in each course; otherwise, the grade for the course will be withheld except in case of mitigating circumstances (such as medical reasons or bereavement).
 The mode of assessment of each course will be decided and communicated in advance by the respective course instructors.
-The final grade for each course will be given on a ten-point lettering grade scale [A+=9; A=8; A-=7; B+=6; B=5; B-=4; C+=3; C=2; C-=1; F=0].

-In the fifth slot (May-June 2025), students are expected to conduct a research project under the supervision of a faculty member.
+The final grade for each course will be given on a ten-point letter grade scale [A+=9; A=8; A=7; B+=6; B=5; B=4; C+=3; C=2; C=1; F=0].
+In the fifth slot (May-June 2026), students are expected to conduct a research project under the supervision of a faculty member.
 Depending on the research topic, the output of the project could take the form of a written paper along with a presentation or production of a media object or a performance.
-Supervisors will be assigned in the beginning of 2025 and students can start working towards their project well in advance.
-Final projects will also be graded on the same scale as the coursework.
+Supervisors will be assigned in the beginning of 2026 and students can start working towards their project well in advance.
+Final projects will be graded on the same scale as the coursework.
 The RTP grade card will show the grades obtained in individual courses as well as the Cumulative Grade Point Average.
 A summary of the RTP requirements is given below: